-The sluggish computer (slow in speed) can be improved by the addition of a new RAM in their processing cycle.
-After a brief introduction of RAM lets’ now move towards the basics of DDRs.
+The addition of new RAM to the processing cycles of the computer can improve its sluggishness (slow speed).
+After a brief introduction to RAM, let’s now move on to the basics of DDRs.
 A DDR is one of many types of RAM.
-DDR RAM is its common name however; it is also known as DDR2SDRAM (Double Data Rata Synchronous Dynamic Random Access Memory 2) and DDR3SDRRAM (Double Data Rata Synchronous Dynamic Random Access Memory 3).
+DDR RAM is its common name; however, it is also known as DDR2SDRAM (Double Data Rata Synchronous Dynamic Random Access Memory 2) and DDR3SDRRAM (Double Data Rata Synchronous Dynamic Random Access Memory 3).

 DDR2 (Double Data Rate version 2)

-In the family of DDR SDRAM, the version 2 is the second in the number of generations.
-As we have discussed previously in DDR2 the clock frequency of RAM data transfer increases to double, supporting 4 data transfers per clock cycle of previous version of DDR.
-The buffer of the RAM is a 4-bit cache memory, this buffer was used for the prepositioning of the data bit before processing in order to increase the speed and the operating voltage of the DDR2 is 1.8 V which was a little higher than the operating voltage of DDR3.
+In the family of DDR SDRAM, version 2 is the second in the number of generations.
+As we have discussed previously in DDR2, the clock frequency of RAM data transfer increases to double, supporting 4 data transfers per clock cycle in the previous version of DDR.
+The buffer of the RAM is a 4-bit cache memory; this buffer was used for the prepositioning of the data bit before processing in order to increase the speed, and the operating voltage of the DDR2 is 1.8 V, which is a little higher than the operating voltage of the DDR3.
 The reduction in the operating/supply voltage was in order to reduce the heat effects in the latest version.

-In the previous version of DDR, the operating voltage was higher and the number DIMM (Dual In-line Memory Module) pins was lesser, and with every upgrade of version in the operating voltage decreases and no of pins increases.
-In DDR3 the number of DIMM pins is 240.
-One or more RAM chips are used for the composition of these DIMM’s to form a single board and that single board is connected to the motherboard.
+In the last version of DDR, the operating voltage was higher and the number of DIMM (Dual In-Line Memory Module) pins was lower.
+But with every upgrade, the goal is to decrease the operating voltage and increase the number of pins.
+In DDR3, the number of DIMM pins is 240.
+Hence, one or more RAM chips are used for the composition of these DIMM’s to form a single board, and that single board is connected to the motherboard.

 DDR3 (Double Data Rate version 3)

-This is the third generation (third version) in the DDR family, and the changes in it goes in the same flow as in DDR2.
-The prefetch buffer in DDR3 is increased as compared to the buffer in DDR2 and DDR1, i.e. it has a 8-bit buffer for the prepositioning of bits in order to increase speed.
+This is the third generation (third version) in the DDR family, and the changes in it go in the same direction as in DDR2.
+The prefetch buffer in DDR3 is increased as compared to the buffer in DDR2 and DDR1, i.e., it has an 8-bit buffer for the prepositioning of bits in order to increase speed.

-Both DDR2 and DDR3 are double data rates of ram just a variation in the version or the release.
-As every software or hardware devices have different versions and the vendor keep on upgrading it on the demand of the consumer or customer so does happen with DDR.
-According to the need of the users or customers, the former version of DDR i.e. DDR2 needed an upgradation in it, and the version next to 2 was 3 (as is obvious).
-However, the above discussion gives a briefer and comprehensive difference between their performance, market value and speed or frequency etc.
+Both DDR2 and DDR3 are double data rates of RAM, just a variation in the version or the release.
+Similarly, every software or hardware device has different versions.
+The vendor keeps upgrading them on the demand of the consumer or customer, as is the case with DDR technology.
+According to the needs of the users or customers, the former version of DDR, i.e., DDR2, requires an upgrade, and the version next to 2 is 3 (as is obvious).
+However, the above discussion gives a brief and comprehensive comparison between their performance, market value, speed, frequency, etc.